Worship Reimagined

 Traditional

-Our traditional service occurs twice a month and includes a sermon by the pastor from the scriptures or about a specific topic important for our faith lives.
+Our traditional service occurs twice a month or more and includes a sermon by the pastor from the scriptures or about a specific topic important for our faith lives.
 As you can probably tell from the title, this is what you might typically expect from a modern worship service.
 The proclamation and explanation of the scriptures in a way that honors the text and can be applied to our current lives and contexts is central to the growth of the Church.

 This service occurs once a month and is guided by the pastor or teacher, but is highly participatory and relies upon our communal wisdom.
 Come sit at a table in our sanctuary while we open up scripture and discover questions, insights, and applications together.
 This time will help form our congregation to be curious, encouraging, and scripturally engaged.